-South Africa's top court orders Zuma-appointed chief prosecutor to vacate post
+South Africa's top court orders Zuma-appointed chief prosecutor to leave post

 “The inference is inescapable that he was buying Mr Nxasana out of office.”

-Zuma, whose nine years in power were marked by economic stagnation and credit rating downgrades, resigned as President in February, reluctantly heeding orders by the ruling African National Congress.
+Zuma, whose nine years in power were marked by economic stagnation and credit rating downgrades, resigned as President in February, reluctantly heeding orders from the ruling African National Congress.

-The judge ordered that South Africa’s President Cyril Ramaphosa to appoint a National Director of Public Prosecutions within 90 days.
+The judge ordered that South Africa’s President Cyril Ramaphosa appoint a National Director of Public Prosecutions within 90 days.

+Abrahams, who had kept his post pending the appeal, was not in court.
+He had no immediate comment.

+“He is disappointed but respects the decision of the highest court in the land,” said the National Prosecuting Authority’s (NPA) spokesman Luvuyo Mfaku said.

-Several civil rights groups asked the Constitutional Court, the country’s highest, to confirm the previous ruling, and remove Abrahams from office.
+Several civil rights groups had asked the Constitutional Court to confirm to confirm the previous ruling, and remove Abrahams from office.

-Abrahams, who had kept his post pending the appeal, was not at the court.
-He did not immediately comment.
+South Africa’s opposition Democratic Alliance (DA) said Zuma’s decision to appoint Abrahams as head of the NPA was nothing more than an attempt to prevent the prosecuting authority from reinstating corruption charges against him.

+In March, Abrahams told a media conference that Zuma’s attempts to head off the charges hanging over him for more than a decade had failed.

 ($1 = 14.5087 rand)

-Reporting by James Macharia; Editing by Alison Williams
+Reporting by James Macharia; Editing by Richard Balmforth